 My Funny Valentine: Hilarious Valentine’s Day Stories That Are Guaranteed to Make You Grin

-Want to make your sweetheart smile with some funny love stories?
-Check out the funniest Valentine's Day stories in Reader's Digest history!
+Want to make your sweetheart smile?
+Check out the funniest Valentine's Day stories in Reader's Digest history.

-11 Funny Love Stories Shared By Our Readers
+Funny Valentine’s Day Stories Shared By Our Readers

 “As Valentine’s Day approached, I tried to think of an unusual gift for my husband.
 When I discovered that his favourite red-plaid pants had a broken zipper, I thought I had the perfect Valentine.
 I had the pants repaired, and gift-wrapped them.
 On the package I put a huge red heart on which I printed: My Heart Pants for You.
 I was the surprised one, however, when I saw the same heart taped to our formerly empty, but now overflowing, wood box.
 On it he had written: Wood You Be My Valentine?” — Contributed by Mary Lou Pittman